MicrosoftDocs/sql-docs/docs/advanced-analytics/install/sql-machine-learning-services-windows-install.md

 1. Start with a baseline instance already installed: SQL Server 2017 initial release

-2. Go to the cumulative update list: [SQL Server 2017 updates](https://docs.microsoft.com/sql/database-engine/install-windows/latest-updates-for-microsoft-sql-server?view=sql-server-ver15)
+2. Go to the cumulative update list: [Latest updates for Microsoft SQL Server](https://docs.microsoft.com/sql/database-engine/install-windows/latest-updates-for-microsoft-sql-server)

 3. Select the latest cumulative update.
 An executable is downloaded and extracted automatically.